Better books, better rates.

 - We do not care how many other distributors you use.
 Use us as your sole distributor, or in addition to some other company.
 Your call!

 - Our focus is bricks-and-mortar retailers.
-Although our catalog is open to the public at large, our business model prioritizes the wholesale-distribution market.
+Although our catalog is open to the public at large, and everything we carry is available for over-the-counter purchase from our in-house bookstore, our business model prioritizes the wholesale-distribution market.

-- We do not engage in e-book distribution, nor do we engage in generic fulfillment and warehousing operations.
+- We do not distribute ebooks, nor do we engage in generic fulfillment and warehousing operations.

 - You’re not locked in with us.
 Don’t like what we do or how we do it?
 We’ll part ways amicably.
 No drama!